 Also, when choosing a vendor, opt for the one with a robust certification and instruction scheme that allows to train staff on a permanent basis and form an immediate reserve for emergencies.

 The previous woe often translates into this one.
 Personnel come and go, taking the relevant store of knowledge with them.
 Moreover, projects aren’t something carved in stone.
-They can evolve and change while their whole vision or particular details are recalibrated.
+They can evolve and change while their vision or details are recalibrated.
 How can the integrity and continuity of the project data be provided, whatever personnel or concept fluctuations occur?

 This may be a bewildering question.
 On the one hand, outsourcers who do the job for you understand the nuts and bolts of the development process better, so they feel entitled to make independent decisions.
 On the other hand, it is going to be your product which conditions your right to exercise control over its development.
 So, who will have the ultimate upper hand in crucial questions concerning the project?